robthompson16/support-for-early-career-teachers/content/ucl/year-1-first-half-term-developing-quality-pedagogy-part-1/spring-week-5-ect-research-and-practice-summary.md

 In A-Level history, pupils are required to make judgements about the validity of general statements and the claims of other historians.
-My Year 12s were preparing for an essay answering the question 'Was Henry VIII’s foreign policy from 1509-1527 a success?'
+My Year 12s were preparing for an essay answering the question ‘Was Henry VIII’s foreign policy from 1509-1527 a success?’

 #### How he grouped them

 I put pupils into groups of mixed ability based on how they had tackled their previous essay.
 Person 1 in each group had the weakest skills in this area, Person 4 had the strongest.

 We used the following scaffold to structure discussion.
-'What would success look like for Henry VIII in terms of his foreign policy 1509–1527?’
+‘What would success look like for Henry VIII in terms of his foreign policy 1509–1527?’

 1. Suggest a definition for success.
 2. Ask a question about the definition.
 Person 1 should respond to your